couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-web-console.markdown

 ## Viewing Server Nodes

-In addition to monitoring buckets over all the nodes in a cluster, Couchbase Web Console can monitor the statistics for an individual node.
+In addition to monitoring buckets over all the nodes within the cluster, Couchbase Server also includes support for monitoring the statistics for an individual node.

-The Server Nodes monitoring overview shows summary data for Swap Usage, RAM Usage, CPU Usage and Active Items across all the nodes in your cluster.
+The Server Nodes monitoring overview shows summary data for the Swap Usage, RAM Usage, CPU Usage and Active Items across all the nodes in your cluster.

 ![](images/web-console-server-summary.png)

-Clicking the drop-down next to a server.
-This displays server node specific information, including the IP address, OS, Couchbase version and Memory and Disk allocation information.
+Clicking the triangle next to a server displays server node specific information, including the IP address, OS, Couchbase version and Memory and Disk allocation information.

 ![](images/web-console-server-node.png)

-The detail display shows the following:
+The detail display shows the following information:

  * **Node Information**